-The Application must include a Site and Market Study completed according to the Authority's 2024-2025 Standards for Market Study Reviews and Professionals.
+The Application must include a Site and Market Study completed according to the Authority's most current Standards for Market Study Reviews and Professionals, available on the Website.
 The original Site and Market Study should be no more than nine months old at the time it is submitted to the Authority and must reflect the most current parameters for the Project being proposed.
 After the nine-month timeframe has expired, a Site and Market Study update can be performed and may be submitted up to 12 months beyond the date of expiration for the original Site and Market Study.
 The update must be attached to and submitted with the original Site and Market Study.